- There are many different kinds of birth control pills (BCPs).

 - Weight change: Some teens gain weight and some teens lose weight while on the Pill, but most stay exactly the same.
 Try to remember to watch your portion sizes, avoid fast food, and eat 5-13 servings of fruits and vegetables each day.
 Drink lots of water and don’t forget to exercise!
 Just in case you were wondering, there are no calories in the Pill.

-If side effects occur, they’re usually mild and go away in the first three to four cycles.
+If side effects occur, they’re usually mild and go away in the first three to four months of taking the birth control pill.
 If you do have side effects, talk with your health care provider.
-If the side effects are uncomfortable or if they don’t go away, your health care provider may switch you to a different kind of birth control pill.
+If the side effects are uncomfortable or if they don’t go away, your health care provider may switch you to a different kind of birth control pill or a different method.

 Are there any serious side effects of birth control pills that I should be worried about?

-Most young women who take birth control pills have few or no problems.
+Most teens who take birth control pills have few or no problems.
 If you do have any of the following problems, call your health care provider right away.

 - Abdominal or stomach pain (severe)